obiwanjacobi/PedalPro-Studio/readme.md

 # PedalPro Studio

-Cross platform preset editor for the Vintage Revolution PedalPro and PedalPro-Ex.
+A cross platform preset editor for the Vintage Revolution PedalPro and PedalPro-Ex.

-[Report bugs or suggest new features](https://github.com/obiwanjacobi/PedalPro-Studio/issues) by creating an issue.
+[Report bugs or suggest new features](https://github.com/obiwanjacobi/PedalPro-Studio/issues/new/choose) by creating an issue.

 [Visit the site](https://obiwanjacobi.github.io/PedalPro-Studio/) for more information.